You are Here: Home > FAQ's

 24.

-Can a child with cerebral palsy also have mental retardation ?
+Can a child with cerebral palsy also have intellectual disability ?

 25.

-Does a mentally retarded child with cerebral palsy require special training ?
+Does a intellectually disabled child with cerebral palsy require special training ?

 26.